jcurtis4207/Juce-Plugins/README.md

 ### Compressor
 A rather versatile compressor.
 It includes a stereo gain reduction meter, a highpass filter sidechain, as well as switchable stereo and multi-mono linking modes.
-I adapted the compression algorithm from Daniel Rudrich's [Simple Compressor](https://github.com/DanielRudrich/SimpleCompressor).
+The original inspiration is from Daniel Rudrich's [Simple Compressor](https://github.com/DanielRudrich/SimpleCompressor).
+The envelope implementation is from [this flyingSand article](https://christianfloisand.wordpress.com/2014/06/09/dynamics-processing-compressorlimiter-part-1/).

 ### Gain
 A simple plugin that includes a gain knob with a range of -30dB to +30dB, a phase inversion button, and a level meter.